 Violence

 Article 19 of the UNCRC obliges states to protect children from all forms of violence.
 Yet children experience high levels of violence across spheres from within the family context to peer groups and to the institutions with which they have contact.
 This has a knock-on effect on all rights for children, for example, it may prevent them from speaking their minds and enjoying their right to participation.
-In particular, research on children’s views indicates that vulnerable groups such as child asylum seeker children, children who live in deprived areas, and children with disabilities and those belonging to minority groups (see for example, research in Romania) can be at greater risk of violence and harassment.
+In particular, research on children’s views indicates that vulnerable groups such as asylum seeker, children who live in deprived areas, and children with disabilities and those belonging to minority groups (see for example, research in Romania) can be at greater risk of violence and harassment.
 Girls and women report experiencing widespread gender-based violence.
 Children indicate that they have a significant level of awareness of the threat of violence which they face, as they list it as a priority rights issue in a number of studies.